 Our families include the working poor, retirees, and those struggling to feed babies and small children.
 Once a family registers with us they can come to our location and receive food once a week.
 Currently over 1000 families are registered with us.
 We distributed 200 tons of food … approximately 4 tons per week … making us one of the largest food pantries in northern New Jersey.

-We are associated with the Community Food Bank of New Jersey and participate in federal and New Jersey state food programs.
+We are associated with the Community Food Bank of New Jersey (CFBNJ) and participate in federal and New Jersey state food programs.

 Eligibility: All those in need and hungry will always receive an emergency supply of food.
 No appointment or social service referral is necessary.
 To receive food on a weekly basis the family must register with us and their family income must be at or below U.S. government poverty levels.